ryatoa/panther-docs/panther/sending-events/aws.md

 Successfully created/updated stack - AWS-Events2Panther in eu-west-3
 ```

+## Running

+Once the code has been successfully registered in AWS you should start seeing a stream of events into Panther.
+Manual testing can be done following the [**Sending some test events**](#sending-some-test-events) instructions.

 # Configuring the captured events

 There are two approaches to configuring which events will trigger the Lambda function.